Lumby student wins B.C. spelling bee - Vernon Morning Star

 After four rounds and about 140 words, seven students were left standing and headed into the tie-breaker round.

-She was followed by Jacob Menke, who correctly spelled “oxygen.”
+She was followed by Jacob Menke of Campbell River Christian School, who correctly spelled ‘oxygen.’
 The rest of the spellers misspelled their words so Ramis and Menke were declared the top-two finalists.

 Not only does she get to go to the national finals, Ramis also collected $500 and a big trophy for the provincial title.